cloudmesh/cloudmesh-mpi/doc/chapters/report-mpi.md

 ```

 However, if the user does not define any environment
-variables find will default to 8.
+variables, FIND will default to 8.

 ```
 $ mpiexec -n 4 python count.py